grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 Note that we’re quite lucky because the specified logic is strictly functional (i.e. returns different results based on different inputs).
 Thanks to this, we could parameterize input values together with expected results.
 This is not always the case.
-For example, let us imagine that we have a clock class where we can set alarm time.
+For example, let's imagine that we have a clock class where we can set alarm time.
 The class allows us to set hour between 0 and 24, but otherwise throws an exception.